tylert88/Rojo-2.0/README.md

     <br>
   <br>

-  <h2 align="center">A platform to help those in need of parking, find a parking spot. </h2>
+  <h2 align="center">A platform to help those in need of parking, find a parking. </h2>

 </h1>
 <br>